eez-open/psu-firmware/readme.md

 Implementation of the GUI is based on MVC (Model View Controller) architecture.

-Model is where all data displayed on the screen comes from and our Model is implemented in the Core layer.
+In MVC architecture, **Model** is where all the data that is displayed on the screen comes from and our Model is implemented in the Core layer.

-View is about how everything looks on the screen.
-It is defined decoratively and definitions are created with the special tool we call EEZ Studio (it is not public yet!).
+**View** defines how everything looks on the screen.
+In our case, View is defined declaratively and definitions are created with the special tool we call EEZ Studio (it is not public yet!).

 ![EEZ Studio](doc/eez-studio.png)